ai-versum/ai-versum/README.md

 ## Features

-* 🤖 OpenAI text chat
-* 🤖 Ollama text chat
-* 🤖 OpenAI text completions
-* 🤖 Ollama text completions
-* 🤖 OpenAI model list
+* 🤖 OpenAI support for chat streaming and model listing
-* 🤖 Ollama model list
+* 🤖 Ollama support for chat streaming and model listing
 * 💻 Code Syntax Highlighting: Enjoy enhanced code readability with our syntax highlighting feature.

 ## Documentation